tom-90/RROx/index.md

 For any other questions or issues, you can contact me on Discord:
 [_tom()#0056](https://discordapp.com/users/178197960457322497)

+Troubleshooting information for RROx error codes can be found [here](./error-codes.md).

 ## Known issues

 - When running RROx on a client in a multiplayer session, controlling switches and remotely controlling locomotives is disabled while driving in F-mode.
 This is a limitation of the way RROx interacts with the game.